Geometry in Active Learning for Binary and Multi-class Image Segmentation: Experiments

 In practice, we observed that around \num{43}\% of selected patches contain more than two classes.
-In such cases, simply finding a line separating two classes is not enough.
+In such cases, simply finding a line separating two classes is not enough to annotate a patch.
 To handle such cases, we propose a different annotation scheme.
 The current prediction on supervoxels is displayed to the annotator who needs to correct the mistakes in the prediction.
-We count the number of misclassified samples throughout the experiments and on average there were no more than \num{10.42}\% errors in the supervoxel classes, that is approximately \num{2.42} samples per iteration.
-Thus, we show the learning curves for the plane-based strategy and we count one annotation iteration as either two and or three inputs from the user, with both variants dominating simple strategies.
+We count the number of misclassified samples throughout the experiments and on average there were no more than \num{10.42}\% errors in the supervoxel classes, that is approximately \num{2.42} supervoxels per iteration.
+Thus, we show the learning curves for the plane-based strategy and we count one annotation iteration as either two and or three inputs from the user, with both variants dominating non-batch selection.

 The difference between competing \combun{} strategies becomes negligible with a slight dominance of Selection Entropy \pCEntS{} in subtasks \num{1} and \num{2} and Total entropy \PCU{} in the last subtask.
 In seven of nine cases, the \combun{} in conjunction with the plane selection yields better results than \featun{} with plane selection and in two of nine, they perform equally well.
 For illustrative purposes, Fig.~\ref{fig:06-mrimultiresults} contains only the best performing learning curve of \pCEntS{} and Fig.~\ref{fig:06-mri_dice3_geometryplane} shows the performance of all strategies based on the Selection Entropy in the third subtask.